jbratcher/direction-theme/README.md

 # Direction

-An event theme for Nuxt / Netlify CMS quickstart
+A event/conference theme for Nuxt and Netlify CMS quickstart

 One click deploy to Netlify